trinodb/trino/docs/src/main/sphinx/routines/examples.md

 RETURN ARRAY[' ', '▁', '▂', '▃', '▄', '▅', '▆', '▇', '█'][cast(value * 8 + 1 as int)];
 ```

-It can be used to draw a distribution of values, in a single column.
+It can be used to draw a distribution of values, in a single column:

 ```sql
 WITH